2nd Edition of FormFintech Career Fair — Connecting Fintech Startup’s with Talent!

 Last Tuesday, November 27th, the 2nd edition of FormFintech Career Fair took place on the 3rd floor of a modest and cozy room at Notman House.
 30 energized startups, corporations and community partners all hailing from the fintech ecosystem had booths manned by passionate founders, HR directors, and support staff — all of them fervently seeking to recruit the brightest and best.

 Fintech, truncated for “Financial Technology”, describes new technology that seeks to improve and automate the delivery of financial services.
 The FormFintech Career Fair, a bold initiative spearheaded by FormFintech aims to create meaningful connections and collaborations between fintech startups and talent.
-According to Geraldine Holliday, the Head of Digital Product at FormFintech, she states that FormFintech is here to “help support, form and grow fintech enthusiasts whether they are students, working professionals, startups, entrepreneurs and aspiring to be entrepreneurs.”
+According to Geraldine Holliday, the Head of Digital Product at FormFintech, she says that FormFintech is here to “help support, form and grow fintech enthusiasts whether they are students, working professionals, startups, entrepreneurs and aspiring to be entrepreneurs.”

 FormFintech hosted the event with the support of its partners: Holt Accelerator, District 3 and Montreal NewTech.
 The purpose of the event is 3 fold: 1) via education and awareness to help young professionals discover and explore new opportunities in fintech 2) actively build a talent pipeline and recruitment 3) ensure that the growing fintech ecosystem chiefly, fintech start-ups are accessible to young professionals.